snowplow/documentation/docs/resources/recipes-tutorials/recipe-data-structures-in-git/index.md

       - run: snowplow-cli dp publish --dry-run --gh-annotate
 ```

-Data products, source apps and event specs don't have the dev and prod environments, so it's enough to publish them once.
+Data products, source applications and event specifications don't have the dev and prod environments, so it's enough to publish them once.
 We can add the same command but without the `--dry-run` flag to the publish pipeline.

 ```yml {20} title=".github/workflows/publish-develop.yml"